 Model 6811 underside (A0160).

 These pickups were fitted in many Harmony guitars, always with a white bezel.
 Though their appearance suggests otherwise, they are surface-mounting pickups.
 A small hole is sometimes drilled under the pickup allowing the cable to enter the guitar’s body.
 There is also a small cut-out in one side of the bezel, seen in both photos above, as an alternative cable exit, used when the cable is hidden under the pickguard and brought through the instrument’s F-hole.

 Both models appear the same when viewed from above.
 Viewed from below, both pickups show a slotted steel plate riveted to the pickup head.
-The plate is secured to the bezel by means of two Phillips head semi-countersunk setscrews.
+The plate is secured to the bezel by means of two Philips-head semi-countersunk setscrews.

 Viewed from below however, there are two different fixing arrangements.
 With Model 6811, these two screws, if loosened enough, may be completely removed, causing the pickup head to fall free of the bezel.
 With Model 6812 above, these same two setscrews are drilled transversely and a split pin is fitted in each.
 This allows the pickup to have a height adjustment of approx. 1/10″ (2.5 mm.) while keeping the assembly in place.